Interactions between autoequivalences, stability conditions, and moduli problems: Introduction

-Our classification uses the finite phase reduction from Theorem \ref{Gamma_0}.
+The disconnectedness of $\overline{\s{M}_{cl}^{st}(n,a)}$ is a result of the rigidness of indecomposable torsion-free, but not locally free, sheaves on $\E_n$.
+If $a$ is such that locally free objects $\s{V} \in \s{M}_{cl}^{st}(n,a)$ are line bundles these ``rigid" elements correspond to line bundles restricted to $s$ consecutive components.
+There is an action by the Galois group of $\pi_n: \E_n \rightarrow \E_1$ on $\overline{\s{M}_{cl}^{st}(n,a)}$ that cyclically permutes the rigid elements and factors through $\mr{Gal}(\E_s \rightarrow \E_1)$ on the positive dimensional component.
+Our classification, like Atiyah's, relies on the reduction of the problem to a finite number of specific cases.
+This is provided by Theorem \ref{Gamma_0}.
 The shortcoming of Atiyah's method applied to the $n$-gon is now clear: for $n > 4$ taking quotients of semistable sheaves by trivial subbundles is not enough to reduce the classification problem to a finite number of cases.
-One must reduce by an infinite number of sheaves to get a finite number of classes.
+One must ``reduce" by an infinite number of sheaves to get a finite number of classes.
 This highlights the importance of having a general criterion.